ethereum/execution-apis/src/engine/prague.md

 This method follows the same specification as [`engine_forkchoiceUpdatedV3`](./cancun.md#engine_forkchoiceupdatedv3) with the following changes to the processing flow:

-1. Client software **MUST** use the gas limit supplied in `payloadAttributes.gasLimit` when constructing a payload.
+1. Client software **MUST** use the target gas limit supplied in `payloadAttributes.targetGasLimit` when constructing a payload.

 ### engine_newPayloadV4